-I am an associate professor in the HCII and Heinz College at CMU.
+I am a professor in the HCII and Heinz College at CMU.

 I study the social effects of digital transparency.
 My research connects social and organizational psychology with technology and design.
 An emerging Internet trend is greater digital transparency, such as the use of real names in social networking sites, feeds of friends' activities traces of content re-use, and visualizations of team interactions.
 This transparency could radically improve collaboration and learning.
 It also presents new challenges around privacy and identity management.
 My goal is to understand the social benefits and tradeoffs of digital transparency for users.